Norwegian Pearl accidents and incidents

 As compensation, passengers received US$50 PP in onboard credit.
 The propulsion problem (thrust bearing failure) affected also the next itineraries.
 NCL announced the cancellation of the Oct 26 itinerary, allowing the vessel to enter drydock in Freeport Bahamas for repairs.

-All booked passengers were fully refunded, and additionally received 25% future NCL cruise booking discount.
-On the Panama Canal repositioning cruise from Alaska to Caribbean (Sept 21), the US call ports San Francisco and Los Angeles were dropped, while the port stays in Mexico (Puerto Vallarta, Acapulco) and Colombia (Cartagena) were shortened.
+All booked passengers were fully refunded and additionally received a 25% future NCL cruise booking discount.
+On the Panama Canal repositioning cruise from Alaska to Caribbean (Sept 21), the US call ports San Francisco and Los Angeles were dropped, while the port stays in Mexico (Puerto Vallarta, Acapulco) and Colombia (Cartagena) was shortened.
 All passengers were compensated with US$50 PP in onboard credit.
 The ship returned to service on Nov 2, 2008.

 |17 January 2008||Crew / Passenger Crimes|